Kotlin/kotlin-spec/docs/src/md/kotlin.core/statements.md

 ```

 where `iterator`, `hasNext`, `next` are all suitable operator functions available in the current scope.
-`VarDecl` here may be a variable name or a set of variable names as per [destructuring variable declarations][Local property declaration].
+`VarDecl` here may be a variable name or a set of variable names as per [destructuring variable declarations][Destructuring declarations].

 > Note: the expansion is hygienic, i.e., the generated iterator variable never clashes with any other variable in the program and cannot be accessed outside the expansion.